-(Fredericton, NB) The St. Thomas University Tommies lost to the University of New Brunswick Saint John Seawolves in their home opener at Scotiabank Park Field, 3-2.
+(Fredericton, NB) The Saint Thomas University Tommies tied the University of New Brunswick Saint John Seawolves in their season debut at Scotiabank Park Field.

-The Tommies will host the Crandall Chargers on Wednesday, while the Seawolves play University of King's College Blue Devils on Saturday in Saint John.
+The Tommies will host the Crandall Chargers on Wednesday, while the Seawolves take on the University of King's College Blue Devils on Saturday in Saint John.